 Aside from just packing up and going on holiday, there are many, many ways to help reduce stress in your life, and giving these some focus is important for not just your libido, but all of your symptoms.

 Personally, I find a nice relaxing walk can be really good for stress levels, as well as taking a few minutes each day for some deep breathing exercises.

-There are also certain adaptogenic herbs and teas that can help here, but stress management initially needs to be a priority.
+There are also certain adaptogenic herbs and teas that can help here.

 Again, getting your levels checked for these is normally relatively simple, but reducing inflammation (with things such as turmeric and fish oil), getting plenty of sun (without burning), eating a good, varied, nutritious diet and considering supplementing with Vitamin D3 will all be of assistance.

 Low Fat Intake

 I often mention this as it’s such a common problem, but when people eat too little fat in their diet, or eat the wrong type of fat, this can have a huge impact on healthy hormone production (which in turn leads to poor libido).

 Including things such as coconut milk or oil, avocado, oily fish and extra virgin olive oil can, therefore, be really beneficial.